Pre-Barcoded Labware Reduces Labor and Streamlines Operations for a Large Repository

-One of the largest cell and DNA repositories in the world had been struggling with inefficiencies in its tracking and labeling processes and reached out to Computype in hopes to find a solution.
-This company’s primary focus is supporting scientific research in finding cures for complex genetic diseases.
+One of the largest cell and DNA repositories in the world’s primary focus is supporting scientific research in finding cures for complex genetic diseases.
 Receiving samples from over 500 domestic and international collection sites, they also supply transformed human cell lines, DNA, RNA, and other biomaterials to researchers targeting genetic causes for disease management.
 Over the last ten years, this repository has produced over 200,000 cell lines and distributed more than 600,000 DNA samples and biomaterials to National Institute of Health approved investigators.

 After fully understanding their concerns and learning about their business processes, Computype proposed our READY Labware Services program.
 With this outsourcing service, Computype was able to provide the customer regular shipments of their specified labware pre-barcoded with Direct Mark technology to boost efficiencies and eliminate manual labeling from the researchers’ jobs.
 This was a gleaming success; not only did this solution put an end to manually applying pressure sensitive labels in-house, but the use of a Direct Mark 2D code on the container took up much less surface space, while still ensuring consistent and reliable identification through the workflow.

 The second component of the solution came from Computype’s partnership with glassware manufacturers.
 Because of this strong working relationship, we were able to directly procure the needed labware, ultimately saving the repository shipping expenses and paperwork, while decreasing turnaround times and streamlining the process.
 The customer’s willingness to modify their processes and place their trust in Computype enabled a solution that would most benefit their strategic goals.

 How Computype Helped: